ShiweiHe0713/Algorithms-Made-Easy/README.md

 1. `u.d` < `v.d` < `v.f` < `u.f` if `u` is an ancestor of `v`. | `([])` or `[()]`
 2. `u.d` < `u.f` < `v.d` < `v.f` if `u` and `v` are in different subtrees of the DFS tree. `()[]` or `[]()`

+### 6.4 Topological Sort

+### 6.5 Minimum Weight Spanning Tree (MST)

+### 6.6 Kruskal's Algorithm

+### 6.7 Prim's Algorithm

+### 6.8 Dijsktra's Algorithm
+Prim's and Kruskal's algorithms are used to connect all vertices in a graph in the cheapest way possible.
+Dijkstra's algorithm is used to find the cheapest route between two vertices.

 # Appendix 🖇
 ### PQ, Tree and heap relationship